 - Contributing opinions and information to the colleges and university leadership regarding student concerns

-- Provide support to individual students, student clubs, and other organizations.
+- Providing support to individual students, student clubs, and other organizations.

-- Sponsor and host programs and community service events on campus
+- Sponsoring and hosting programs and community service events on campus

 When does SGA meet?